-The Branch had continued until 2013, and then closed.
-The sad proclamation was delivered at our Woking Convention.
+At the Woking Convention in 2013, it was announced that the branch was closing.
 The reason for its closure was a lack of collectors with time to assist with general organisational duties.

 (our featured card is no.23 of Carreras School Emblems, 1929)

 Yes collectors, this is your final chance to check the catalogue of Cigarette & Trade Cards, Postcards, Autographs & other Ephemera, which is now online, and free of charge to view.
 For speed, the link just to the cigarette cards section is